-Candy Decorations Ideas For Your Next Party
+Candy Decoration Ideas for Your Next Party

 After being home for what feels like FOREVER, I have been tempted to minimize family celebrations.
 But now that my son’s birthday is right around the corner I just didn’t want him to think that his day was any less special this year.
 Because it’s not!
 There will still be cake, there will still be balloons, and there will still be fun.
 So in honor of his love for candy, we’re putting together a really small but “sweet” celebration.
 In this post I’ll show you how to make super simple DIY candy themed party decorations.
 There are wall decorations that double as plates for birthday cake and lollipop centerpieces that can easily become your party favors at the end of your get together!